-We find that differences in the support for PiS and turnout were constant in the pre-treatment period, which suggests that the parallel trends assumption is satisfied (Figures F.1-F.2).
-This can be also seen in the event study graphs (Figures F.3-F.6).
-Although families with one child were not eligible for the unconditional transfer, they could receive a means-tested transfer for the first child.
+were not eligible for the unconditional transfer, they could receive a means-tested transfer for the first child.
 We show that including one-child households in the treatment group or excluding them from the sample does not affect our results (Tables F.4-F.5).

 We also investigate the mechanism of the effects of the child benefit program at the individual level.
 First, we see that the introduction of the cash transfer significantly improved their financial situation, and increased recipients' life satisfaction, as well as their assessment of the country's economic situation (Figure 6).
 We find no such effects on recipients' satisfaction with the state of education, which once again suggests that our results are not confounded by the education reform.
-Second, we find strong positive effects of the program on satisfaction with the national government and trust in the parliament.13 Generalized trust and trust in the unrelated European Parliament are not affected by the transfer.
+Second, we find strong positive effects of the program on satisfaction with the national government and trust in the parliament.12 Generalized trust is not affected by the transfer.
 We also find no significant impact on norms and attitudes promoted by the ruling party.
 Finally, the program caused no change to recipients' attitudes towards redistribution.
+We also take a look at the effect heterogeneity (Figures F.7-F.8).
+We show that the support for PiS was growing among voters who had previously voted for almost every party and among people who did not participate in the 2015 elections, although these are only short-term effects and due to a low statistical power Figure F.8 should be treated as a suggestive evidence only.

 Lastly, we examined individual-level measures of the support for major reforms introduced by PiS, in order to check whether our results may have been affected by these confounding events.
 Except for the Constitutional Tribunal assessment - our proxy for the opposition to judiciary reforms - the support for the PiS reforms was measured in the post-treatment period only, so we test for significant differences in the support for the reforms between the treatment and control groups.
-We show that benefit recipients do not differ from the control group's respondents in their support for retirement age reform, education reform, or the assessment of Constitutional Tribunal activity (Figure F.8).
-We also study the effects of child benefit on the assessment of the Constitutional Tribunal using difference-in-differences design and we find no significant effects (Table F.8).
+We show that benefit recipients do not differ from the control group's respondents in their support for retirement age reform, education reform, or the assessment of Constitutional Tribunal activity (Figure F.9).
+We also study the effects of child benefit on the assessment of the Constitutional Tribunal using difference-in-differences design and we find no significant effects (Table F.6).

-13We also find strong effects of the child benefit on trust in the Prime Minister Beata Szydło (Table F.7).
+12We also find strong effects of the child benefit on trust in the Prime Minister Beata Szydło (Table F.7).